g00glen00b/dimitri.codes/content/posts/2018-06-19-spring-batch-schedule/index.md

 date: "2018-06-19"
 featuredImage: "../../images/logos/spring-batch.png"
 categories: ["Java", "Tutorials"]
-tags: ["Spring batch", Spring boot"]
+tags: ["Spring batch", "Spring boot"]
 excerpt: "Writing a RESTful webservice with Spring is easy, even easier with Spring Boot.
 But did you also know that validation is quite easy as well with Spring?"
 ---